RahinAshraf/Unsupervised-Heterogenous-Pruning/README.md

 To run the code in this repository, the following command can be executed to install all necessary packages:

-`pip install networkx numpy pandas node2vec scikit-learn matplotlib scipy`
+`pip install networkx numpy pandas node2vec scikit-learn matplotlib scipy karateclub`

 Source code structure:
 - results: directory containing csv results for the UHP model under different tested scenarios and the respective generated plots.